Are Chickpeas Gluten-Free? The Facts on This Popular Legume

 One good brand I would recommend is the Hunza Organic Garbanzo Beans.
 These USDA-certified organic chickpeas are naturally gluten-free, non-GMO, and free from artificial additives.
 Packed with protein, fiber, and essential nutrients, Hunza Organic Garbanzo Beans are a perfect choice for those following a gluten-free lifestyle.

-Hunza Organic Garbanzo Beans / Chickpeas (2 lbs)
+Hunza Organic Garbanzo Beans / Chickpeas (2 lbs) 32 Ounce (Pack of 1)

 • Locally grown in the United States, these Garbanzo Beans are certified organic by the USDA